GoogleCloudPlatform/cloud-hackathons/hacks/cloud-run/README.md

 ### Success Criteria

+- Cloud Run is configured to connect to the Cloud SQL instance
 - Database details are passed as environment variables to the Cloud Run instance
 - The endpoint `/sql` returns **OK**
 - The tests in `sql.test.js` are all passing